Gemini-Solutions/InternalDeveloperPortal/ReadMe.md

 Though IDP serves as single point of entry and enables developers to manage therir resources, but we dont want other team members to mistakenly make changes to your metadata, or deploy to prod or delete an environment.
 This is achieved with role based access control and is a very important and non trivial feature to implement on the UI.

 #### SCIM Integration
 System for Cross-domain Identity Management, is an open standard that allows for the automation of user provisioning.
+Opslevel has the SCIM suppport wherein Port has the support for bringing in the user claims via SSO.

 #### Scorecards
 They provide an insight into how mature our service is with the company's defined standards, like vulnerability, deployments, availability, security etc. Avoid too many notifications via email or teams and find what the IDP has to say under one single page.
 This reduces friction and it keeps on updating the insights in realtime.